[Updated and rewritten on January 1, 2022 after Congress decided to postpone the Build Back Better legislation to 2022.]

 |Convert after-tax money to Roth

-If the Build Back Better passes, you can still make non-Roth after-tax contributions, but you can’t convert those non-Roth after-tax contributions to Roth.
-This ban covers converting after-tax money from a traditional IRA to a Roth IRA, rolling over after-tax contributions from an employer plan to a Roth IRA, and converting after-tax money to the Roth account within the employer plan.
+If the Build Back Better passes, you can still make non-Roth after-tax contributions but you can’t convert those non-Roth after-tax contributions to Roth.
+This ban covers converting after-tax money from a traditional IRA to a Roth IRA, rolling over after-tax contributions from an employer plan to a Roth IRA, and converting after-tax money in an employer plan to the Roth account within the plan.

-What should you do if these proposed changes move forward and become law?
+What should you do if these proposed changes move forward and become law in 2022?